leftlogic/ffconf/src/details/index.md

 The coffee cups we use are compostable but please do bring your own travel mug and water bottle too.

-## Tweets, toots, chat and blog posts
+## Toots, tweets, chat and blog posts

 Yes to all.
 Hashtag all the things with [#FFConf](https://twitter.com/search?q=%23ffconf&src=typed_query&f=live).

-Feel free to follow the [@FFConf Twitter account](https://twitter.com/ffconf) and/or [on Mastodon](https://social.ffconf.org/@ffconf) for the latest info on the event.
+Feel free to follow the [on Mastodon](https://social.ffconf.org/@ffconf) or [@FFConf Twitter account](https://twitter.com/ffconf) for the latest info on the event.
+The event will have live commentary uploaded on our Mastodon account.

-Please feel free to also [join our Discord](https://ffconf.org/chat) for extra curricular chatter (it's still new and quiet, so bring your voice ❤️).
+Please feel free to also [join our Discord](https://ffconf.org/chat) for extra curricular chatter (it's quiet and friendly, so bring your voice&nbsp;❤️).

-Post event, if you blog about your experiences (and post us a tweet with the hashtag #FFConf), then we will choose two people at random **to win tickets to FFConf 2024**!
+Post event, please blog about your experiences or post on LinkedIn using #FFConf

 ## Technology

 If you plan to bring a laptop/device, make sure it's fully charged for the day, as we only have a handful of charging stations in the venue.

-Do not rely on there being wifi.
+Do not rely on the wifi.
 I mean, it's a cinema, why would it have the internets!
 Network coverage however is very good, so you can tether your mobile phone or bring your own mifi or dongle, etc.

 Err on the side of low tech and an open mind and you'll get the most from the event!